 - Freshly squeezed juice from half a lemon

 Makes about 2 CUPS of elderberry syrup.

-- Once it’s cooked enough (the liquid should be reduced to about a half), remove from heat and strain the mixture into another saucepan or a heat-resistant bowl using a mesh strainer, gently squeezing the berries with the back of a spoon to get as much juice out as possible.
+- After about an hour, the liquid should be reduced to almost a half.
+Remove from heat and strain the mixture into another saucepan or a heat-resistant bowl using a mesh strainer.
+Gently squeeze the berries with the back of a spoon to get out as much juice as possible.

-- Discard the berries and spices, and let the liquid cool down.
+- Discard the berries and spices, and let the elderberry liquid concoction cool down.

 - Add fresh lemon juice and stir.

 - Pour syrup in lidded glass jars – refrigerate – consume.